On Basis Constructions in Finite Element Exterior Calculus: Notation and Definitions

 \subsection{Barycentric Coordinates and Differential Forms}

 Let $T$ be a simplex of dimension $n$.
-Following the notation of \cite{AFW1}, we write $\Lambda^{k}(T)$ for the space of \emph{differential $k$-forms} over $T$ with smooth bounded coefficients of all orders, where $k \in \bbZ$.
-Recall that these mappings take values in the $k$-th exterior power of the dual of the tangential space of the simplex $T$.
+Following the notation of \cite{AFW1}, we write $\Lambda^{k}(T)$ for the space of \emph{differential $k$-forms} over $T$ with smooth bounded coefficients of all orders.
+Recall that a differential form is a function which takes values in the $k$-th exterior power of the dual of the tangential space of the simplex $T$.
 In the case $k=0$, the space $\Lambda^{0}(T) = C^{\infty}(T)$ is just the space of smooth functions over $T$ with uniformly bounded derivatives.
 Furthermore, $\Lambda^{k}(T)$ is the trivial vector space unless $0 \leq k \leq n$.